Skip to main content

 Which strategy is best?

 While it can be risky, I prefer a lead strategy.
 It keeps stakeholders happy and is the most agile.
-If you’re managing your projects well (like the rock star you know you are) it’s usually not too challenging to convince stakeholders that they need more of your great support.
+If you’re managing your projects well, it’s usually not too challenging to convince stakeholders that they need more of your great support.
 Continuous process improvement frees up budget to take on these tasks.

 Matching is likely the ideal capacity management strategy, but it’s not always practical.
 The appetite for hiring tends to follow boom/bust cycles, so it’s best to take advantage of the booms.
 Planners will find it time-consuming to revise forecasts incrementally.